chomupashchuk/ariston-aqua-remotethermo-home-assistant/README.md

 Thin integration is Aqua Ariston NET.
 You are free to modify and distribute it.
 It is distributed 'as is' with no liability for possible damage.

+## Donations
+If you like this app, please consider donating some sum to your local charity organizations or global organization like Red Cross.
+I don't mind receiving donations myself (you may conact me for more details if you want to), but please consider charity at first.

 ## Integration was tested and works with:
   - Ariston Lydos Wifi
   - Ariston Velis Wifi